Rotatable Antenna-Empowered Wireless Networks: A Tutorial: Extensions and Future Directions

-Despite these advantages, several open challenges remain in realizing the full potential of RA-aided CR systems.
-One critical issue lies in the practical uncertainty or delay in obtaining accurate PU location information, which may hinder precise boresight alignment and degrade sensing performance.
+Despite these advantages, several open challenges remain in realizing the full potential of RA-aided CR systems. {Existing studies have primarily focused on interference-constrained spectrum sharing, while RA-assisted spectrum sensing and opportunistic spectrum access remain relatively underexplored.
+One critical issue is the practical uncertainty and delay in obtaining accurate PU location information, which may hinder precise boresight alignment and degrade sensing performance.
 Moreover, persistent spectrum monitoring is indispensable during dynamic spectrum access.
-In opportunistic access scenarios, once the spectrum is reoccupied by the PU, the RA system must rapidly reconfigure its antenna orientations toward alternative available directions or transition to spectrum-sharing access mode with appropriate boresight control.
-This helps preserve secondary link reliability while constraining the induced interference below regulatory or prescribed thresholds.
-Overall, RA-aided CR systems present a promising direction toward intelligent spectrum sensing and access, and future efforts should emphasize the joint design of adaptive access strategies and dynamic boresight control while enhancing robustness to PU uncertainty.
+In opportunistic access scenarios, once the spectrum is reoccupied by a PU, the RA system must rapidly reconfigure its antenna orientations toward alternative available directions or transition to a spectrum-sharing mode with appropriate boresight control.
+This ensures that the SU maintains reliable connectivity while keeping interference to PUs below regulatory thresholds.
+Furthermore, UAV mobility, user dynamics, and fast channel variations introduce additional challenges for RA-assisted CR systems.
+Real-time boresight adjustment must be performed with low latency and high precision, while robust control mechanisms are needed to handle PU uncertainty, sensing errors, and rapid environmental changes.
+Coordinating RA-enabled CR functions across multi-antenna, multi-user, or distributed SU networks under imperfect CSI also remains an open research direction.
+Overall, RA-aided CR systems present a promising pathway toward intelligent spectrum sensing and access.
+Future efforts should emphasize the joint design of adaptive access strategies and dynamic boresight control, while enhancing robustness to PU uncertainty and ensuring reliable coexistence in highly dynamic spectrum environments.}